Braundo/kubernetes-guide/docs/networking/overview.md

 - You can omit the `podSelector` and just use `namespaceSelector` to allow all traffic within the Namespace to connect
 <br><br>

-You can specify resources *outside* of the Kubernetes by IP addresses as well with the `ipBlock.cidr` section:
+You can specify resources *outside* of the Kubernetes cluster by specifying IP addresses as well with the `ipBlock.cidr` section:

 ```yaml
 apiVersion: networking.k8s.io/v1